 If you’ve got more than one super fund, you could be losing money in unnecessary fees.
-The good news is that it will only take us a few minutes to find and transfer your other super funds to your Vision Super account.
+The good news is that it can take us a few minutes to find and transfer your other super funds to your Vision Super account.

 If you can, start adding a little extra to your super now.
 It can make a surprisingly big difference to your future.
 There are a few ways you can contribute to your super, and we’ve made it easy for you.

 Make sure you tell us who should receive your super, just in case something happens to you.

 It’s easy to take us with you when you start a new job.
 All you do is give your employer some details about your Vision Super account, and they can start contributing from your first pay.

 You may be able to access some super now, but there are some rules and conditions to it.

 Women in Australia are still not generally financially secure when it comes to their own super.
 We are committed to helping Aussie women retire comfortably, and on their own terms.

 It’s hard to picture what you might need for retirement, especially if it’s still far away, but it’s possible to estimate!

 You can use the Retirement income calculator can show you what your future retirement could look like, including how some small lifestyle changes you make now may help you get there.

 I'm very happy with the service.
 Staff are knowledgeable and help every time.
 Thanks for the great service.